sweet-research-group/sweet-research-group.github.io/blog/index.md

 # Open Positions -- Coming Soon

 _Besides the open positions, our group always looks for movitated students to join us.
-We welcome students who are looking for opportunities to explore research interest or gain research experiences._ _Reach out to Dr. Rui Hua (_**_ruh725@lehigh.edu_**_) for any opportunities._
+We welcome students who are looking for opportunities to explore research interest or gain research experiences._ _Reach out to Prof. Rui Hua (_**_ruh725@lehigh.edu_**_) for any opportunities._

 {% include section.html %}